thegodone/molds-branch/doc/README.txt

    <Hole Plot>
       Write hole plot directive for the output of the density of the hole.
-      Note that this hole plot is valid only when CIS is required.
+      This module is valid only when CIS is carried out.
+      Note that All threads draw different hole deinsities.
+      In the hybrid parallelization with openMP/MPI, each hole densitis is written to the local disk of a node on which each process are running.
+      Therefore, staging-out should be carried out for the drawn hole deinsities.

       E.g.
          HOlEPLOT